-HRI research grant projects are funded to a maximum of $3000.
-Twelve months from the time of the grant’s receipt, the Associate is expected to file a report to the HRI on the ways in which the funding was used and on the outcomes of the work undertaken through the grant.
+HRI research grant projects are funded to a maximum of $3500.
+Grant recipients are required to submit a final grant report to the HRI.
+This report is due 2 months after the expiration of the grant.
+Associates will not be eligible to apply as a primary applicant for further HRI funding in the same category (Conference/Colloquia or Research) until this report has been received by the Director of the HRI.
 HRI funds that have not been spent within twelve months of the grant’s receipt (or another specified date, as stated when the award is announced to the recipient) will be returned to the HRI for redistribution during the next grant period.

 In keeping with its mandate to generate greater public awareness of research initiatives and scholarly expertise within the Faculty of Humanities, the HRI will organize symposia each year, featuring distinguished Humanities researchers at Brock, as well as other distinguished speakers.
 In addition the HRI will support one or more conferences or colloquia that have been organized by HRI Associates each year, on the basis of its twice-yearly competitions for conference funding.
 In this case two stipulations apply: (1) that publicity materials for the event indicate HRI sponsorship; and (2) that a statement be filed after the conference as to how the contribution assisted in supporting and enhancing research in the Humanities at Brock.

 The HRI does not award grants for travel to conferences.